Fusakichi Omori: San Francisco earthquake 1906

-Omori continued his observations south into the Eel River Valley, stopped in Ferndale, California and noted a giant landslide south of Centerville at False Cape which covered the former coast road and created a new promontory into the Pacific Ocean as well as damages to local property and buildings.
+Omori continued his observations south into the Eel River Valley, stopped in Ferndale, California and noted a giant landslide south of Centerville at False Cape which covered the former coast road and created a new promontory into the Pacific Ocean as well as damage to local property and buildings.
 Leaving Ferndale, Omori continued a careful inventory of man-made and natural features as he followed the trace of the San Andreas Fault south to San Francisco by land.
 Along the way he noticed the reaction of ground, buildings and trees to the earthquake, noting that "even large redwoods trees were split by the shearing motion of the ground."

-Later, Omori, the University of California (Berkeley), and the U.S. Coast and Geodetic Survey establishing a Ferndale Seismographic Station that would support the installation of a Bosch-Omori Seismograph in Ferndale.
-The area is especially interesting due to its proximity to the Mendocino Triple Junction offshore.
+Later, Omori, the University of California (Berkeley), and the United States Coast and Geodetic Survey establishing a Ferndale Seismographic Station that would support the installation of a Bosch-Omori Seismograph in Ferndale.
+The area is especially interesting due to its proximity to the Mendocino triple junction offshore.
 That seismograph continues to operate (now independently) and is exhibited at the Ferndale Museum.

 In person, and in his writings, Omori followed the visible land trace of the fault 150 miles south to San Jose from Point Arena, but pointed out that the line continued 120 miles northward, underwater to the False Cape landslide south of Eureka, California.
 Many of Omori's photographs from this trip were published.

 Omori studied the directions of the movement by studying tombstones south of San Francisco, and cracks in the walls of buildings including the St. James Hotel in San Jose.
-Correlating damages in Western and Japanese construction, Omori released the first scale of earthquake damages that used instrument readings as well as observed effects to describe damages.
+Correlating damage in Western and Japanese construction, Omori released the first scale of earthquake damage that used instrument readings as well as observed effects to describe damage.
 Omori described the faulting in California as parallel to the strike of the fault caused by shear stresses on the plane of fracture.
 Omori seismographs were rapidly installed all over northern California, and a list of aftershocks to the San Francisco earthquake was compiled and published.
 Omori returned to Japan 4 August 1906 aboard the Doric.